 display: none or

 visibility: hidden are used.
-Changing those values to
+Changing CSS properties to

-display: inline, or other display or visibility options will make the items available to screen reader users.
+display: inline, or using other display values makes the items available to screen reader users.